 “It must be all that Crystal Light Mangosteen Juice I am drinking!”
-Craig follows with his version of sardonic wit, and irony – which I am afraid exposes his attitude toward curing what we both consider a genetic trait in our family.
+Craig continues with his sardonic wit, and irony – which I am afraid exposes his attitude toward curing what we both consider a genetic trait in our family.
 Now I am not saying that there could not be benefits to drinking mangosteen for some people.
-My Dad, for instance, has been able to greatly reduce some of the anti-inflammatory medication he was taking because of this – and it is benefiting his kidneys tremendously.
-I am putting forth however – my doubt that these same healing properties are in the Crystal Light version to which Craig is referring.
+My Dad, for instance, reports that has been able to greatly reduce some of the anti-inflammatory medication he was taking because of this – and that it is benefiting his kidneys tremendously.
+I am putting forth however – my doubt that these same healing properties are available in the Crystal Light version to which Craig is referring.

 I quip… “Hey… Look at me while I misunderstand you!”

 And the laughter begins anew…